the-programmers-hangout/EtherealBot/contributing.md

  - Test thoroughly

+## Commits
+Commits should be kept atomic.
+Try to make single, solid changes and commit those.
+There is typically several atomic changes contained within a feature branch.

 ## Testing
 Testing is done via JUnit5 in the test/ directory.
 Testing is enforced such that the total code coverage must be 50% - this is just to ensure that